oaraque/moral-foundations/README.md

 Additionally, this repository contains code and trained models corresponding to the paper "MoralStrength: Exploiting a Moral Lexicon and Embedding Similarity for Moral Foundations Prediction".
 Run `Predictor.ipynb` to see a functioning version of the moral foundations predictor.

-# MoralStrenght lexicon
+# MoralStrength lexicon

 ## MoralStrength processed lexicon

-This repository contains the MoralStrenght lexicon, which enables researchers to extract the moral valence from a variety of lemmas.
+This repository contains the MoralStrength lexicon, which enables researchers to extract the moral valence from a variety of lemmas.
 It is available under the directory `moralstrength`.
 An example of use of the lexicon with Python is: